philippnormann/nvidia-sniper/README.md

 - `US`: United States

 ### `state`
-For `en-us` locale the `state` field can have the following values:
+For `en-us` locale, the `state` field can have the following values:
 - `AL`: Alabama
 - `AK`: Alaska
 - `AB`: Alberta